prog4biol/pfb2019/README.md

 >>> len(kmers['ggaa'])
 2
 ```
 > Here we can get a list of the positions of a kmer by using the kmer as the key.
-We can also do things to the returned list, like determing it's length.
+We can also do things to the returned list, like determining its length.
 The length will be the total count of this kmers.

 You can also use the dictionary `get()` method to retrieve records.
 ```python